tjvr/website/pages/index.md

 ## Is there more to life than tech?

 Dig into the Bible through short talks, chatting with new friends, and praying together.
 Ask questions about the Christian faith, and explore things that really matter.

-In 2023 we’ll be exploring the book of Ruth, and seeing how God turns bitterness into blessing.

 </div>
 </div>